 Two New Releases of Classic Egyptian Novels about Women

-Found this article relevant?Katrina Kufer, Amy E. Robertson, Barry Michaels and 3 others found this witty
+Found this article relevant?Katrina Kufer, Amy E. Robertson, Matt Berry and 3 others found this witty

 For most of the literary relationship between Arabic and English, books were translated into English several hundred years after they were written.
 Hayy Ibn Yaqzan, an early-twelfth-century book, made waves in English in the seventeenth century.
 The fifteenth-century collection Thousand and One Nights didn’t arrive in English until the eighteenth century.
 It’s only in recent years that English readers became interested in living Arab authors.

 For that reason, many great Arabic books have fallen through the cracks, either not translated or poorly circulated.

 This year, two classics of the twentieth-century Egyptian canon have been re-released.
 The first is Muhammad Hussein Haykal’s Zainab (1914), often touted as the “first Arabic novel.”
 The second is Latifa al-Zayyat’s gripping feminist classic The Open Door, listed by the Arab Writers Union as one of the top 105 novels of the twentieth century.
 Both books were made into popular films and continue to have cultural resonance and power.

 In its time, al-Zayyat’s literary debut was under-celebrated.
 This wasn’t because other writers didn’t recognize her novel’s worth.
 Indeed, The Open Door was put forward for a major literary prize.

 In an afterword to The Open Door’s new 2017 edition, translator Marilyn Booth describes how the award nomination was "upheld by a unanimous vote of the state-appointed committee, according to al-Zayyat."
 Yet The Open Door, which is set during Egypt’s anti-colonial struggles of the 1940s and 1950s, didn’t receive the award.